Venezuela says it has captured American ‘mercenary’ plotting to blow up power plants, oil refineries

 State television broadcast images of weapons allegedly seized in the plot, including a grenade launcher, an Uzi submachine gun and packets of C4 explosives.
 They were splayed on a table alongside bundles of U.S. cash, cellphones and identification documents, including a grainy image of what appeared to be a copy of a U.S. passport.

 Saab claimed Heath was detained in a car loaded with weapons and cash on a highway in the Venezuelan state of Falcón.
 He said Heath had entered the country illegally from Colombia with the aid of his Venezuelan co-conspirators.
-Saab claimed that Heath worked as “a contracted mercenary” in Iraq attached to MVM Inc., an Ashburn, Va.-based private security outfit, between 2006 and 2016.
+Saab said that Heath worked as “a contracted mercenary” in Iraq attached to MVM Inc., an Ashburn, Va.-based private security outfit, between 2006 and 2016.

 Saab also said authorities had found a coin in Heath’s possession that linked him to the CIA.
 It was unclear whether he was referring to commonly issued souvenirs known as “challenge coins.”